Warren Valley Golf Course Review

 Teacher’s Comments: This gets points for being a Donald Ross design, but the course has seen better days.

 Warren Valley is billed as a Donald Ross course and as such deserves some attention.
 Donald Ross courses that you can walk on and play are unusual and an opportunity not to be missed.
-You also never know how long they will be around: witness the scheduled conversion of Detroit’s Rogell course to a cemetery, and the sale of several holes of the St. Clair River GC to developers.
+You also never know how long they will be around: witness the closing of Detroit’s Rogell course, and the sale of several holes of the St. Clair River GC to developers.

 Beneath the dilapidated exterior, however, is an interesting course.
 As with the Western Golf and Country Club and Rouge Park, Warren Valley is built along the heights and plain that follow the Rouge River.
 This allowed Ross to create a course with a surprising number of elevation changes and hole shapes that follow the river.